 That is why advocacy group Equality Virginia recently formed the Virginia Values Coalition, which is calling on state lawmakers to establish legal protections for the LGBTQ community from employment and housing to public spaces like stores or restaurants.

-“We hope to arrive at the General Assembly with thousands of people behind us,” said James Parrish, executive director of Equality Virginia.
+“We hope to arrive at the General Assembly with thousands of people behind us,” said James Parrish, executive director of

 Last February, the coalition pushed for several bills to end discrimination in work and housing that did not make it past Republican-led House sub-committees: